Welcome, to my ultimate guide on how to find a co-founder in the next 30 days.

 Mistake #2 Not Sharing Your Idea:

-A lot of times we founder feel hesitant in sharing our ideas.
+A lot of times us founders feel hesitant in sharing our ideas.

-I mean we all have been there, but ask any experienced guy in the startup world and they’ll tell you ideas don’t mean anything, execution is everything.
+I mean we have all been there, but ask any experienced guy in the startup world and they’ll tell you that ideas don’t matter as much; execution is everything.

-For instance, you are working on an Idea based on A.I. technology for automotive industry, you should write a bit about the idea so that the potential founders that you attract are the ones who are either known to automotive industry or have some knowledge in the world of A.I.
+For instance, you are working on an Idea based on A.I. technology for automotive industry, you should write a bit about the idea so that the potential founders that you attract are the ones who are either experienced in the automotive industry or have some knowledge in the world of A.I.
 (Depending on the type of partner you’re looking for)

 Mistake #3.
 Jumping In Too Early: